Blaisorblade/dot-iris/README.md

 opam repo add iris-dev https://gitlab.mpi-sws.org/iris/opam.git --set-default --all opam update
 ```
-- If you use `opam` for other Coq projects, you might want to set up a dedicated
+- If you use `opam` for other Coq projects, we recommend setting up a dedicated
   `opam` switch.
 Instructions appear in [`development.md`](./development.md).
 - Actually install dependencies with:
 ```shell